-Inside the Epic Story of Princess Diana's Wedding Dress
+The Epic Story of Princess Diana's Wedding Dress: 3 Months, 25 Feet of Train and a Major Fashion Legacy - E!
+Online

 "Some people," Burton said, "like to think I've been too shy or that I'm afraid to speak up about the happy experience I had creating the Duchess of Cambridge's wedding dress, but I can tell you that is nonsense...There are people in the media who will always want to invent sinister reasons for people's discretion, but an instinctive, intelligent, imaginative young woman's wish for a beautiful wedding dress—or any kind of dress—is the most natural thing in the world.
 And I was honored to pick up the challenge and always will be."

+Givenchy designer Clare Waight Keller called Meghan's gown "a very secret dress," writing two years after the Duchess of Sussex's 2018 nuptials, "Through hours of conversation, meetings together, and research, slowly all the pieces...came together.
+Purity and simplicity were the guiding principles, a narrative of nature through the 53 florals of the Commonwealth to bring the world into the journey of the ceremony and subtlety bringing the lines of Givenchy and the history of the Maison to capture the classical timeless beauty I knew she wanted to achieve."

-And 30 years beforehand, Emanuel ripped up the sketch of Diana's gown right after the bride-to-be and her mother had gotten a good look so the press couldn't get their hands (or a camera) on it.
+More than 37 years beforehand, David had ripped up the sketch of Diana's gown right after the bride-to-be and her mother got a good look so the press couldn't get their hands (or a camera) on it.

 "The British press were rooting through our rubbish," he explained.
 Pretty soon, as the dress came together, they had to go out and buy window treatments for their studio—and those blinds stayed closed until the work was done.

 The lace trim for the dress was found in a bag of cast-off scraps bought at auction—a regular practice for some designers looking for a vintage or classically elegant touch.
-Once it had been cleaned and pressed, an expert realized it was antique lace from the bodice of a gown from Queen Mary's day.
+Once it had been cleaned and pressed, an expert realized it was antique lace from the bodice of a gown from Prince Charles' great-grandmother Queen Mary's day.

-"It was a magical time," Emanuel admitted.
+"It was a magical time," David admitted.
 "She was young, she was beautiful, so how to start to design for someone like that?
 So whatever you do, you have to make the gown young.
 But, she was going in Lady Diana Spencer, she's coming out the Princess of Wales, so this dress had to be young and sweet, but it also had to be glam because she was going to be a royal princess.
 She couldn't do a quiet-looking, low-key little gown.
 The pomp and ceremony and the whole thing, I remember giggling with her."

 Moreover, "everything has to be British, British, British," he said.
 "We've got the worms and they're British, we've got the taffeta coming, we've got the lace."
-And then it was time to think train.
+And then it was time to talk train.

-Finding out that the royal wedding record was 20 feet, he suggested 25 feet, hand-embroidered with sequins and pearls.
+Finding out that the royal wedding record was 20 feet, David suggested 25 feet, hand-embroidered with sequins and pearls.

-"Halfway through we realized, 'We're not going to finish this.'
-There was a little bit of panic," he remembered the panic that hit as they labored away.
-Diana had a wonderful sense of humor, he shared, but "behind the scenes we're thinking, 'maybe we've bitten off too much...keep sewing!'"
+"Halfway through we realized, 'We're not going to finish this,'" he said, remembering the "little bit of panic" that hit as they labored away.
+Diana had a wonderful sense of humor, he shared, but "behind the scenes we're thinking, 'Maybe we've bitten off too much...keep sewing!'"

 The show had to hit the road soon enough, though, once it was time to cut the train—because it was far too long for the Emanuels' studio.
 So over they went to Buckingham Palace with the toile, the cotton version of the gown, to cut the train to size and shape.
-David took it upon himself to make sure that people weren't coming into the room willy-nilly.
-"I was officially responsible, personally, for cordoning off an entire floor of a wing of Buckingham Palace," he said. "'It's private!
-Out!' he feigned shooing the staff away.
+David took it upon himself to make sure that people weren't wandering into the room willy-nilly.
+"I was officially responsible, personally, for cordoning off an entire floor of a wing of Buckingham Palace," he said, feigning shooing the staff away. "'It's private!
+Out!'"

 After they cut the train and the veil—"in my book, it has to be longer than the train"—Diana had an appointment, so she had to run.
-Emanuel, holding Di's diamond tiara, and his seamstress were left wandering around the palace looking for a way out.
+David, holding Di's diamond tiara, and Elizabeth were left wandering around the palace looking for a way out.

 On another occasion, Diana drove them and the dress back to the studio herself in the tiny car she used to zoom around London in.

-"The day before the wedding, at 9 o'clock in the morning, when the people least expected it," they loaded the gown, veil and everything into the back of a plain, out-of-town truck and delivered it all to Clarence House, which at the time was the Queen Mother's residence.
+"The day before the wedding, at 9 o'clock in the morning, when the people least expected it," David recalled, they loaded the gown, veil and everything into the back of a plain, out-of-town truck and delivered it all to Clarence House, which at the time was the Queen Mother's residence.

-Noticing some workmen on the roof, Emanuel set about closing all of the curtains—much to the Queen Mum's consternation.
+Noticing some workmen on the roof, David set about closing all of the curtains—much to the Queen Mum's consternation.
 "Only they decide if they want the curtains closed," he said drolly.

-Emanuel spent the night at home in Knightsbridge, then returned bright and early to Clarence House the next day, Diana and Charles' wedding day, July 29, 1981.
+He and Elizabeth spent the night at home in Knightsbridge, then returned bright and early to Clarence House the next day: Diana and Charles' wedding day, July 29, 1981.

 On that morning, he was approached by a reporter from Women's Wear Daily, who handed him a piece of Buckingham Palace notepaper with a design sketch on it and demanded to know if that was it.
-It wasn't—it looked like the dress Mary, Queen of Scots, wore—but Emanuel said it was.
+It wasn't—it looked like the wedding dress Mary, Queen of Scots, wore—but Emanuel said it was.

 "I don't think they forgave me for one year," he said, fondly remembering pulling the wool over WWD's eyes.

-The most important thing, at the end of the day, was saving Diana's dress for the big reveal—in front of family and friends gathered at St. Paul's Cathedral, her country mates and the 700 million people around the globe who watched on television.
+The most important thing, at the end of the day, was saving Diana's dress for the big reveal—in front of family and friends gathered at St. Paul's Cathedral, her compatriots and the 700 million people around the globe who watched on television.

-After the world had seen the bride marry into the royal family, becoming Princess Diana in the process, only then was Emanuel freer to discuss the dress in public—but he didn't much, at least not right away.
-It wasn't the thing to do, and he would continue to dress the Princess of Wales after she was married.
+After the world had seen the bride marry into the royal family, becoming Princess Diana in the process, only then were the Emanuels freer to discuss the dress in public—but they didn't much, at least not right away.
+It wasn't the thing to do, and they would continue to dress the Princess of Wales after she was married.
+(The Emanuels divorced in 1990, two years before Charles and Diana separated.)

 The wedding gown, meanwhile, for whatever it cost, has earned that back countless times over as an objet d'art that's been on display around the world.
 In her will, Diana instructed that her dress be entrusted to Prince William and Prince Harry once Harry had turned 30.
 Her brother, Charles Spencer, had been looking after the dress at the family's Althorp estate in Northampton, where it would go on display twice a year, but in 2014 he prepared to turn it over to his nephews.

-Just as Kate's dress would inspire countless imitations and requests from brides to look like the Duchess of Cambridge (or even more frequently her sister, Pippa Middleton) on their big day, Diana's dress helped spark the 1980s-era trend of big and bold wedding attire.
-Puffy sleeves and full skirts became the order of the day.
+Just as Kate's dress would inspire countless imitations and requests from brides to look like the Duchess of Cambridge on her big day, Diana's dress helped spark the 1980s-era trend of big and bold wedding attire.
+Puffy sleeves and full skirts became the go-to look.

 And she influenced far more than just bridal couture.
-"Right up all through her reign, she supported British designers," Emanuel said.
+"Right up all through her reign, she supported British designers," David said.
 "Not only did she put British designers on the map, she made them viable."
 People stopped coming to the U.K. just to shop at the markets.
 Rather, he said with emphasis, "They stopped and they bought British designers, and that's all because of her."

-The wedding gown "had a good 20-year run" touring the world, "and now everything's died down," says Emanuel, who also designs a line of jewelry for Clogau.
-But still, on Say Yes to the Dress UK, brides who are asking for royal glamour know that they're going straight to the source.
+The wedding gown "had a good 20-year run" touring the world, "and now everything's died down," David said.
+But on Say Yes to the Dress UK, brides seeking a touch of royal glamour knew they were going straight to the source.

 He thought that Kate was the picture of class and poise on her wedding day in her Sarah Burton gown.
 "Amazing confidence," he said of William's wife.
-And he thought Pippa looked lovely on her own wedding day recently, though she was sashaying a bit too much for his taste when she served as Kate's maid of honor.
+And he thought Pippa Middleton looked lovely on her own wedding day recently, though she was sashaying a bit too much for his taste when she served as Kate's maid of honor.

 "I was shouting on television, 'Put the train down!'"
 Emanuel reenacted watching Pippa hang on far too long to her sister's train when it should have been left to glide along on its own behind the bride.